 The Alliance/Merck Ciencia (Science) Hispanic Scholars Program is a new partnership to improve Hispanic student access to higher education and degrees in science, technology, engineering and math (STEM).
 Hispanic college students from all 50 states, the District of Columbia, U.S. territories and Puerto Rico pursuing a Bachelor’s degree in a STEM field major are invited to apply for a $2,000 one-time scholarship of which 25 will be awarded.

-The Mutual of Omaha Actuarial Scholarship for Minority Students is awarded to undergraduates preparing for actuarial careers.
-The $5,000 award, which is paid in equal installments during the school year ($2,500 per semester), is contingent upon the recipient's continued satisfactory preparation for an actuarial career as noted in the Scholarship Guidelines.
+The Mutual of Omaha Actuarial Diversity Scholarship is awarded to undergraduates preparing for actuarial careers.
+The $5,000 award, which is paid in equal installments during the school year ($2,500 per semester), is contingent upon the recipient’s continued satisfactory preparation for an actuarial career.

 The scholarship is offered to students from a minority group who pursue a Mathematics degree with the intention of becoming an actuary, and who have passed at least one Actuarial Exam.
 Students selected for the scholarship will also complete a summer internship with the Mutual of Omaha prior to the academic year in which the funds are awarded.